 - Step five: Await approval: Once submitted, your application will be processed.
 The estimated processing time is about one to two months but may vary.
 Once approved, you’ll be taxed as a non-resident for up to six years.

 If you don’t meet the above criteria but still want to move to Spain, the Spain Non-Lucrative Visa is another option for those with enough funds.
-Ideal for retirees and those with enough funds to support themselves, the non-lucrative visa is a fantastic option for those wanting to enjoy all Spain has to offer without needing to work.
+This visa is ideal for retirees and those with enough funds to support themselves.
+The non-lucrative visa is a great option for those wanting to enjoy all Spain has to offer without needing to work.

 Spain Special Tax Regime Requirements